riverloopsec/killerbee/README.md

 KillerBee is a Framework and Tools for Testing & Auditing ZigBee and IEEE 802.15.4 Networks

+> **Notice**
+> * usb0.x support is being deprecated/removed
+> * Apimote v1 support is being deprected/removed
+>
+> If you require these features please create an issue to explain your usecase and requirements.

 > **KillerBee 3.0.0-beta Update**
 >
 > Hi everyone, thank you for your continued support and interest in KillerBee.